Alice Springs Desert Park

 Known as langkwe in the Eastern Arrernte language, the bush banana has been seen growing over acacia, bloodwood and various mulgas.

 With thick narrow leaves growing from short leaf stalk, the flowers of the bush banana are pink in colour.
 Although commonly known as the bush banana, the fruit pod is pear-shaped, hence its other common names of Native pear and Silky pear.

 An important bush food plant for the Aboriginal people with most parts including the flowers, leaves, fruit and roots being eaten.
-The whilst the flowers have a sweet flavour and are eaten raw, it is the young fruit that is highly sought, being eaten straight from the vine.
-Whilst the older fruit can be still be eaten, they are cooked first.
+While the flowers have a sweet flavour and are eaten raw, it is the young fruit that is highly sought, being eaten straight from the vine.
+Although the older fruit can be still be eaten, they are cooked first.
 The young leaves can also be eaten raw, and like the older fruit, the older leaves are also cooked before eating.

 The fruit split open when mature, releasing white fluffy seeds that are dispersed by the wind.